script-fu/artbox/content/hub/feature-test/folder/Curves-View.md

 - **Optimized for High Resolution**: Improved curve point visibility ensures seamless usability on 4K displays and beyond.
 - **Increased Flexibility**: The new Shift-key feature allows for simultaneous movement of all curve points, enabling efficient global adjustments.
 - **Streamlined Workflows**: These changes collectively improve the user experience, making the Dynamics Editor and Curves Filter more intuitive and flexible.

-This MR significantly enhances the Curve View by addressing key usability issues and introducing functionality that caters to modern display technologies and advanced editing workflows.